Quantive launches the Dreams with Deadlines communityRead the blog to learn more

 • Key result 3: Recruit and hire 3 amazing new customer support reps

-How Quantive simplifies OKRs for customer success teams
+How Quantive simplifies OKRs for customer service teams

 Additional resources